 *Note: This guide results in an architecture for a basic WordPress website intended for personal use or learning.
 This tutorial is not recommended for business-level websites with high scalability needs.

 Quick tip: With Amazon Lightsail you can launch a WordPress website within minutes for a low, predictable price Jumpstart your website with Amazon Lightsail >>

-Open the AWS Management Console and you can keep this step-by-step guide open.
+Open the Amazon Web Services Management Console and you can keep this step-by-step guide open.
 When the screen loads, enter your user name and password to get started.
 Then find EC2 under Compute, and double click to open the dashboard.

 Now you are in the Amazon EC2 dashboard, click Launch Instance from the dashboard to create and configure your virtual machine.

-Now you're in the Amazon EC2 configuration wizard, we will be using an existing Amazon Machine Image (AMI) from the AWS Marketplace that has WordPress already installed.
-The AWS Marketplace provides access to thousands of pre-configured images for common pieces of software.
+Now you're in the Amazon EC2 configuration wizard, we will be using an existing Amazon Machine Image (AMI) from the Amazon Web Services Marketplace that has WordPress already installed.
+The Amazon Web Services Marketplace provides access to thousands of pre-configured images for common pieces of software.

 a.
-Click on AWS Marketplace on the left-hand side, search for WordPress, look for WordPress powered by BitNami, then click Select.
+Click on Amazon Web Services Marketplace on the left-hand side, search for WordPress, look for WordPress powered by BitNami, then click Select.

 b.
 You will be presented a detailed pricing page.
 In this case, the price will be $0.00 for the software regardless of the size of the instance that you use.

 c.
 For this tutorial, we will be using t2.micro instance.
 Click on t2.micro in the Type column (it should be the first one), then click Next: Configure Instance Details.
 It may take a few seconds to load.